dwave-examples/tour-planning/README.md

     Because a single mode of locomotion is selected for each leg (as explained below), all the products but one are zeroed by the binary variables of that leg.
-For example, in leg 5 above, the length set for leg 5 is multiplied by its slope and the exercise value of cycling because only the binary variable for cycling is not zero.
+For example, in leg 5 in the solution above, the leg length is multiplied by its slope and the exercise value of cycling because, for this leg, the binary variable representing cycling is the only non-zero variable.

 * **Constraint 1: Cost**

-    To discourage or prevent the tour's cost from exceeding your configured value, the CQM sets a constraint that the total cost over all legs is less or equal to the desired cost.
-It does this in a summation over leg length multiplied by the cost value of each mode of locomotion and by the binary variable representing each mode of locomotion.
-Again, for each leg the only non-zero product is for the cost of the selected locomotion and the leg length.
+    To discourage or prevent the tour's cost from exceeding your preferred budget, the CQM sets a constraint that the total cost over all legs is less or equal to your configured cost.
+It does this by minimizing the summation of leg lengths multiplied by the cost value of locomotion mode for the leg.
 This can be a hard or soft constraint.

     ![eq_cost](assets/formula_cost.png)

     ![eq_cost_terms](assets/formula_cost_terms.png)

+    Again, for each leg the only non-zero product has the binary variable representing the selected locomotion mode.

 * **Constraint 2: Time**